edjineer/BookNotes/Roy_CppMemory_2025.md

 * RAII: helps to automate actions through DTors
 * When ctor'd and dtor'd: static objects, automatic objects
 * Smart Pointers: unique_ptr and shared_ptr, raw pointers (pg 129/108)
+* Why make_shared is a better call than shared_ptr
+* Define basics of a singleton design pattern